 1/2 cup cooked brown rice

 1 tbsp gomashio

 Preheat oven to 375.
 Wash and cut sweet potato into 1″ cubes, toss in olive oil and sprinkle with salt.
 Place on a baking sheet and roast at 375.
 While roasting, prepare kale by washing well, removing stems and tearing leaves into small pieces.
-Place in a bowl and pour 1 tbsp olive oil on top.
-Use your hands to massage oil into the kale leaves, making them soft and tender.
-If you prefer cooked kale over raw, lightly blanch the leaves in a pot of boiling water before massaging.
+Lightly blanch the leaves in a pot of boiling water before massaging with the olive oil.
 Check the sweet potato, stir to avoid sticking or burning on the pan.
 Once tender, remove from oven.
 To serve, scoop 1/2 cup of warm cooked brown rice (or cooked grain of choice) on top of the massaged kale.
 Top with roasted sweet potato, a healthy heaping of the tahini dressing, and a big sprinkle of gomashio (a seaweed/sea salt/sesame blend).

 Makes 1 large bowl for a hungry yogi